I’ve been a natural hair girl since my big chop in 2012 and as a wash-and-go

 12. Jamaican Black Castor Oil with Lavender – Jamaican black castor oil mixed with lighter oils and essential oils for scent and added benefits is my

 13. Cantu Tea Tree and Jojoba Hair & Scalp Oil – I love this product.
-It’s a gel like substance that is best applied on wet hair and gives incredible hold and shine.
+It’s a gel-like substance that is best applied on wet hair and gives incredible hold and shine.
 I use this to slick edges and seal ends when my hair is wet.

-14. Viva Naturals Sweet Almond Oil – There aren’t many finished products in this section because I like to use pure raw oils mixed together or whipped with natural butters to seal in moisture and finish my hair.
+14. Viva Naturals Sweet Almond Oil – There aren’t many finished products in this section because I like to use pure raw oils mixed together or whipped with natural butter to seal in moisture and finish my hair.
 Sweet Almond oil is one of the oils always in my arsenal because of just how nutritious it is for natural hair.

 15. Organic Argan Oil Cold Pressed and Natural – Again one of the best oils that you can use in your hair is Argan oil.
 This is also a great oil to use on your skin too, if you’re looking for a great anti-aging moisturizer for your face and hands, give this a try.
-I use it as is or you can add it to your favourite store bought moisturizer.
+I use it as is or you can add it to your favourite store-bought moisturizer.

-16. Raw African Shea Butter – Finishing out this section is my raw African shea butter that I just could not live without.
+16. Raw African Shea Butter – Finishing out this section is the raw African shea butter that I just could not live without.
 You’ve gotta try my whipped shea butter recipe and use it to finish your hair AND on your skin.
 Mixed with cocoa butter, avocado butter and your favourite essential oils for scent, it is amazing for your skin and hair.